Wim Hof: Wim Hof Method

+Criticism and safety

+Hof has been criticized for his public statements, claiming that individuals with rheumatoid arthritis, multiple sclerosis, and even cancer could benefit from his method.
+His lead researchers, Pickkers and Kox, had previously warned him against making such health claims, stating they were scientifically unjustified.
+Additionally, Hof told the media that research proved his body could neutralize bacteria more quickly, though this was not a conclusion of the actual study.

 Method-related deaths

 Concerning cold exposure, The American Heart Association and the British Heart Foundation have issued warnings about cold therapy, advising consulting with a physician before attempting, and noting that there is poor evidence supporting the practice.
 As of March 2024 there are 32 reports of people dying allegedly due to the Wim Hof Method.
 According to one expert, immersion in cold water can produce cardiac arrhythmia in 1 to 3 percent of young healthy subjects, but up to 63 percent will suffer arrhythmia when asked to hold their breath before the plunge.
-“It’s an incredible way of reproducing cardiac arrhythmias in otherwise fit and healthy individuals,” he said.
+"It's an incredible way of reproducing cardiac arrhythmias in otherwise fit and healthy individuals," he said.
 Some experts say that practicing the Wim Hof Method is "gambling with your life".

 Four practitioners drowned in 2015 and 2016, and relatives suspected the breathing exercises were to blame.
 In 2021, a Singaporean man drowned in a condominium pool when attempting the method.
 One person died after a cold water therapy session in the UK in 2022.
 A $67 million lawsuit was filed against Innerfire and Wim Hof in 2022 that alleged 17-year-old Madelyn Rose Metzger died after performing the Wim Hof Method in her pool in Long Beach, California.
 Wim Hof was found not liable in 2024 because it could not "be proven that the girl was doing the exercises in the pool at the time and if that caused her to drown."